-The pull-out of planar reinforcement in soils is also a well-established area of research, some of which is relevant to the bonding of fibres within rammed earth.
-Particularly of interest are the load transfer models proposed in a number of papers.
-Juran et al., (1988) created an analytical model to predict stresses and displacements of a fibre while still accounting for the extension of the fibre and changes of volume to reach critical state.
-Sobhi and Wu (1996) builds on this work looking at extensible sheet reinforcement.
-Analytical assumptions were key to the development of the Sobhi and Wu model, these were: confining soil was assumed to remain stationary and shear stress was assumed to be uniform and equal to the ultimate shear strength over the entire active fibre length.
-A basic formula was thus established based on force equilibrium (used later in this paper).
-Alobaidi et al., (1997) and Perkins and Cuelo (1999) used similar mechanics to model the behaviour of sheet pull-out tests.
+The pull out of planar reinforcement in soils is also a wellestablished area of research, some of which is relevant to the bonding of fibres within rammed earth.
+Of particular interest are the load transfer models proposed in a number of papers.
+Juran et al. (1988) created an analytical model to predict stresses and displacements of a fibre while still accounting for the extension of the fibre and changes of volume to reach a critical state.
+Sobhi and Wu (1996) built on this work looking at extensible sheet reinforcement.
+Analytical assumptions were the key to the development of the Sobhi and Wu (1996) model.
+These were: confining soil was assumed to remain stationary and shear stress was assumed to be uniform and equal to the ultimate shear strength over the entire active fibre length.
+Thus, a basic formula was established based on the force equilibrium (used later in this paper).
+Alobaidi et al. (1997) and Perkins and Cuelho (1999) used similar mechanics to model the behaviour of sheet pull-out tests.
 Some of the assumptions made in the above papers can also be justified for modelling the behaviour of fibres in rammed earth.

-In summary, past research has shown that there is an increased interest into rammed earth with fibre-reinforcement although there has been little in the way of work done looking at the fibre soil bond in rammed earth in particular (a highly unsaturated soil as opposed to many of the saturated assumptions made in the papers cited above (Jaquin et al. 2009)).
+In summary, past research has shown that there is an increased interest in rammed earth with fibre reinforcement, although there has been little in the way of work done looking at the fibre-soil bond in rammed earth in particular (a highly unsaturated soil as opposed to many of the saturated assumptions made in the papers cited above; Jaquin et al., 2009).
 These research papers also suggest that natural and synthetic fibres each have their own advantages when used in rammed earth.
-From this basis a programme of tests was devised and carried out to fill the gap in the research, which is now described.
+From this basis, a programme of tests was devised and carried out to fill the gap in the research.

-2. Experimental methods
+3. Experimental methods